djsegal/zelus_assessment/README.md

 - `run_model.sh`: Bash script used to filter the intermediate data for a specific team and number of overs, and to run `prediction_script.py`.
 - `requirements.txt`: File containing the Python dependencies required for `prediction_script.py`.
 - `Dockerfile`: Dockerfile used to build the Docker image for Question 4.

+Additional files include:
+- `Zelus_Written_Interview.pdf`: 8 answered questions from the first round interview spanning from work experience to research interests
+- `Dan_Segal_Julia_Packages_June_2023.pdf`: Slides for presentation on improving JuliaPackages.com categorization using the ChatGPT API

 ## Prerequisites
 You need to have Docker installed on your machine to build and run the Docker image for Question 4.
 You can download Docker from [here](https://www.docker.com/products/docker-desktop).